 The Alfred Gillett Trust is looking for candidates with significant expertise in the following areas:

 The board is responsible for the operation of the Trust and its expansion to create a museum for the maintenance and preservation of the history and heritage of Street.
 It is also responsible for creating a permanent home for the care and display of the collections.
 As such, it requires advice on its capital development project, with clear oversight of planning, ensuring key milestones are met and expenditure is managed properly.
-This trustee will ideally have experience of managing a large heritage capital development project to successful fruition.
+This trustee will ideally have experience of managing a large capital development project to successful fruition.

-The board is responsible for delivering the new museum in the next five years.
+The board is responsible for delivering the new AGT museum in the next five years.
 Central to the new museum’s success will be identifying and developing new sources of funding, to complement the funding already received.
 As such the board requires strategic and detailed fundraising advice.
 It is expected that the fundraising trustee will have a substantial background as a senior charity fundraiser with a sound understanding and experience of fundraising at a strategic and operational level.